adamzvolanek/silver-barnacle/lecturebook/lectures/lecture09/index.md

-# Lecture 9 - Intro to Programming
+# Lecture 9 - Troubleshooting & Components

 ## Objectives
-+ Exposure to what programming is
++ Become accustomed to basic troubleshooting methods.
-+ Basics of programming logic
++ Understand the combination of components in computers to meet different needs.